2016/17 undergraduate fees

 All fees are per annum unless otherwise stated and additional professional accreditation fees may also apply.

-20% discount for alumni who progress from our undergraduate to postgraduate programmes.
+20% discount for alumni who progress from our undergraduate to postgraduate programmes within two years.
 This discount does not apply to PGCE.

 Bursaries and scholarships are extra sources of financial help from colleges and universities.
 They’re paid directly into your bank account and are on top of any student loans or grants you may get and do not have to be repaid.